tableau-mkt/javascript/README.md

 ## Conditional Expressions & Equality

-  - Conditional statements including an `else` clause should be structured as such: bracket on the same line as else, code indented on the next line.
+  - Conditional statements including an `else` clause should be structured as such: else on a new line from closing bracket and on the same line as opening bracket, of course code indented within clause.

 ```javascript
 if (false) {